PhilipNaudus/simple_site-gh-pages/pages/post_imperial/legend_of_mulan_post_imperial_china.md

 ---
 layout: post
 title: The Legend of Mulan During Post-Imerial China
-description: During a time when the Chinese endured significant oppression, the legend of Mulan experienced a surge in poplarity, as the people longed for such a hero.
+description: After the fall of Imperial China, and especially after Mulan&rsquo;s story traveled to the West, the legend underwent significant alterations as numerous causes from various cultures all began to herald Mulan as their guiding hero.
 image: mulan_returns_in_glory.jpg
 alt: '&ldquo;Mulan Returns in Glory.&rdquo; This WWII painting was used to inspire all Chinese people, both men and women, to resist Japanese aggression.
 Ten talented artists collaborated to produce this painting. <small>(Artists: Zheng Meiqing, Zhou Baihang, Jiao Ying, Li Mubai, Wu Zhiguang, Xie Zhiguang, Jin Meisheng, Ge Xiangyu, Tian Qingquan, and Yang Junsheng)</small>'
 imageType: float